-This guide takes you through what you need to know about being approved for a personal loan.
+This guide takes you through what you need to know about being approved for a loan as a single mother.

 How to compare your personal loan options

 - Restrictions.
-There may be a restriction as to how much you can borrow; whether you can make extra repayments or repay the loan early.
+There may be a restriction as to how much you can borrow, whether you can make extra repayments or repay the loan early.

 - Repayment flexibility.
 This is an important consideration, as it could affect your ability to manage the loan.
 See if you can make weekly, fortnightly or monthly repayments and if they line up with your pay frequency.
 You should also note your ability to make additional repayments.

 - The lender.
-The lender you borrowing from should be a factor in your decision, as this is a business you will have to deal with for the next few months or years.
+The lender you borrow from should be a factor in your decision, as this is a business you will have to deal with for the next few months or years.
 See how easy the lender is to contact and, if possible, read a few third-party customer reviews about them online.